SimpleFIN Protocol

 GET /info

 Used by Applications to find out what versions of the SimpleFIN Protocol the server supports.
+The strings returned must be in MAJOR.MINOR.FIX or MAJOR.MINOR format.

 HTTP Request